Klipper3d/klipper/docs/Kinematics.md

 ![lookahead](img/lookahead.svg.png)

-If the next move forms an acute angle (the head is going to travel in nearly a reverse direction on the next move) then only a small junction speed is permitted.
+However, if the next move forms an acute angle (the head is going to travel in nearly a reverse direction on the next move) then only a small junction speed is permitted.

 ![lookahead](img/lookahead-slow.svg.png)